RYAN, MICHAEL

 We have our work ready when it’s due, we check the whiteboard/ Google Classroom.

-Work to the best of our ability
+We work to the best of our ability

 -